Thinking about signing up for Experian IdentityWorks? You’re in the right spot — but there’s more to this service than meets the eye.

 All paid plans come with the added benefit of a 7-day trial to test the services.
 However, IdentityWorks tends to be pricier than many similar services.

-How to get started with Experian IdentityWorks: A quick guide
+Getting started with Experian IdentityWorks: A step-by-step guide

 Getting started with IdentityWorks is straightforward.
 Just follow these steps: